Tuesday, January 21, 2025

 As Christians, we take this situation a step further by realizing that every person is created in the image and likeness of God.
 We believe that God elevated our human dignity by becoming one of us in the Incarnation of Jesus.
 We acknowledge that every born or preborn baby has both a developing body and an immortal soul destined for eternity.
 We hold to timeless precepts such as Thou shalt not kill.
 We believe that medicine and technology minimally should do no harm to the patient (human person), and certainly not deliberately destroy him or her in the womb.

 Unfortunately, too many people do not want to upset the status quo.
-Don’t rock the boat!
 Keep your mouth shut!
-Otherwise, you will be cancelled.
-So much for the right to free speech.
-That is something also guaranteed in our Constitution—the Bill of Rights, to be precise.
-Thank you Elon Musk for allowing some truth to shine out of the darkness.
+Previously, you would seriously risk being cancelled.
+I hope people are beginning to wake up and not fear to speak up!
+Free speech is something guaranteed in our Constitution—the Bill of Rights, to be precise.

 While the message of the Gospel is suppressed, minimized, mocked, and seen as outdated and irrelevant, what will it take to bring people to their knees and acknowledge the need for Jesus Christ and His true Church?